 The sales comparison approach was not utilized because there are too few quality sales to form an efficient market.
-In general, Boeing properties rarely sell for investment purposes.
+In general, Boeing properties rarely sell for investment purposes that are at fee simple market value.
+No sales were recorded from Boeing during the 2023 year.